Best beaches in Denmark

 But to truly experience this area, visitors should walk out to Grenen Beach, or take the quirky Sandormen tractor-drawn bus there, available from April to October, cash only.

-A long sand finger poking out into the waters where the North Sea and the Baltic Sea meet, the currents here are much too strong for swimming.
+A long sand finger poking out into the waters where the North Sea and the Baltic Sea meet, Skagen Peninsula is a place where currents are much too strong for swimming.

 Due to different water densities, the two tides create a clear division line, a different beautiful blue on both sides.